Crispy Sriracha Buttermilk Oven Fried Chicken Recipe

 • Trim chicken breasts if necessary and slice each into 2-3 strips.

-• Place each piece of chicken on the pan, leaving a good amount of space in between.
+• Place each piece of chicken on the hot pan, leaving a good amount of space in between.
 Bake for 20 minutes, flipping gently half way through.
 If desired, broil for 2-3 minutes to crisp up at the end.

 • Remove from pan to a paper-towel lined plate (do not stack them) and serve immediately.